ReginaNuzzo/markdown-cv/index.md

 ### selected consultancies
 **Consultant, U.S. Department of Health and Human Services**
-<br>developed “Creating Reasonable Doubt: Communicating Statistical Information in Quantitative Research” workshop delivered to Office of Planning, Research & Evaluation, Administration for Children and Families (with Paaige Turner, Dean of Ball State University School of Communication), May 2018.
+<br>Developed “Creating Reasonable Doubt: Communicating Statistical Information in Quantitative Research” workshop delivered to Office of Planning, Research & Evaluation, Administration for Children and Families (with Paaige Turner, Dean of Ball State University School of Communication), May 2018.

 **Consultant, Massachusetts Institute of Technology Knight Science Journalism Fellowship Program**
-<br>developed and presented full-day workshop, “Statistics for Science Journalists,” to Knight Science Journalism Fellows (with Rebecca Goldin), January, 2017.
+<br>Developed and presented full-day workshop, “Statistics for Science Journalists,” to Knight Science Journalism Fellows (with Rebecca Goldin), January, 2017.

 **Consultant, American Statistical Association**
-<br>planned and facilitated two-day on-site policy workshop for p-values scholars on building consensus, and coordinated writing  the ASA Statement on P-Values (with ASA Executive Director Ron Wasserstein), ["The ASA’s statement on p-values: context, process, and purpose." _The American Statistician_, November 2015](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.XAhSzKfMzrI)
+<br>Planned and facilitated two-day policy workshop for p-values scholars on building consensus, and coordinated writing  the ASA Statement on P-Values (with ASA Executive Director Ron Wasserstein), ["The ASA’s statement on p-values: context, process, and purpose." _The American Statistician_, November 2015](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.XAhSzKfMzrI)

 **Consultant, George Washington School of Media and Public Affairs**
-<br>developed and presented sessions for a two-day workshop for on science writing for George Washington University, Washington, D.C., April 13 -14, 2015.
+<br>Developed and presented sessions for a two-day workshop for on science writing for George Washington University, Washington, D.C., April 13 -14, 2015.

 **Writer, _Reader’s Digest_**
-<br>researched and wrote “News from the World of Medicine” monthly column, 2012 - 2013.
+<br>Researched and wrote “News from the World of Medicine” monthly column, 2012 - 2013.

-## scholarly and creative activities
+## scholarly & creative products:

-## data, probability, and statistics
+## data, probability, & statistics

 ### popular press